trike33/PEN-300-Code-Snippets/Active Directory/Enumeration.md

 Here are some useful PowerView commands:

 ```
-Search for ACL on our current user:
+Search for ACEs(appliable to all of our domain user accounts) that our current user has:
 Get-DomainUser | Get-ObjectAcl -ResolveGUIDs | Foreach-Object {$_ | Add-Member -NotePropertyName Identity -NotePropertyValue (ConvertFrom-SID $_.SecurityIdentifier.value) -Force; $_} | Foreach-Object {if ($_.Identity -eq $("$env:UserDomain\$env:Username")) {$_}}

-Search for ACL that our user has explicit access to:
+Search for ACEs(appliable to all of our domain groups) that our current user has:
 Get-DomainGroup | Get-ObjectAcl -ResolveGUIDs | Foreach-Object {$_ | Add-Member -NotePropertyName Identity -NotePropertyValue (ConvertFrom-SID $_.SecurityIdentifier.value) -Force; $_} | Foreach-Object {if ($_.Identity -eq $("$env:UserDomain\$env:Username")) {$_}}

 To apply additional access rights such as GenericAll, GenericWrite, or even DCSync: